 - 6 sessions of craft discussion and workshop (12 hours total, Monday-Saturday).
 Generally held in the mornings, this will be a combination of writing exercises, craft discussion, and workshopping your writing.

-- 2 private 30 minute consultations with your group leader about your work
+- 2 private 30 minute consultations with each leader about your work.

-Excluded: meals/snacks outside those listed above, flights to/from Mérida, individual excursions, souvenirs, alcohol purchases
+Excluded: meals/snacks outside those listed above, flights to/from Mérida, individual excursions, souvenirs.

 Cost | Top